 - Routines are motivation killers because they become boring

-- Your body becomes acclimated to the exercise and stops responding.
+- Your body becomes acclimated your workouts and stops responding.
 Instead, muscles learn to merely go through the motions with no new stress points to work for.

 - If you’re after weight loss or muscle mass, routines create plateaus.
 The plateaus are as far as you’ll go without changing something to diversify your exercise.